 Let's test the Philips VG-5000 that I bought on eBay?
-The seller stated that it works.
-In addition to the vintage computer, in the purchased lot there is also the manual in French, the box and... the Philips VU-0022 power supply, which can also be useful for me Philips VG-8010.
+The seller said it is working.
+In addition to the vintage computer, in the purchased lot there is also the French manual, the box and ... the Philips Vu-0022 power supply, which can also be useful for me for the Philips VG-8010.

 This computer was manufactured by Philips from 1984 to 1986.
 It was intended for the French market, so it has an AZERTY keyboard and not QWERTY, as we are used to seeing them.
 It is equipped with 24 KB of RAM, although in reality only 16 are intended for the program and 8 for video memory.
 In addition, it has 18 KB ROM.